ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step5.md

 To be able to connect to the application from our workstation we need to expose the application to the external network.

-1. From the `Workloads --> Applications` view, click on the settings wheel under the `ACTION` column for the `cusotmerorderservices` application and select `Expose`
+1. From the `Workloads --> Applications` view, click on the settings wheel under the `ACTION` column for the `cusotmerorderservices` application and select `Expose`.
 2. Fill in Expose Method, Port and Target port.
 The other fields can be left blank or as default values

     * Expose Method: ClusterIP